sensu/sensu-go-workshop/lessons/operator/08/README.md

 ### Subscriptions and Check Scheduling

 In Sensu, *subscriptions* are equivalent to topics in a traditional [pub/sub](https://en.wikipedia.org/wiki/Publish–subscribe_pattern) model.
-Agents are the subscribers and the backend is the publisher.
+The backend is the publisher and the agents is the subscriber.

 Checks are scheduled at pre-set intervals.
 The backend automatically publishes a request, and agents who are subscribed to the topic receive the request.
 The agent then performs the corresponding check, and sends the event data to the backend for processing via the observability pipeline.